SaidAbdullahi/web_econ_coursework/README.md

 # web_econ_coursework
 UCL ~ Web Economics 2016/17 Coursework

-Our solution to the Web Economics Coursework - by Kamakshi Bansal, James Shields and Said Kassim.
+Solution to the Web Economics Coursework - by Kamakshi Bansal, James Shields and Said Kassim.

-We performed our group parts of the coursework in the 'web econ cw group parts' notebook file.
+We performed our group parts of the coursework in the web_econ_group_part.ipynb notebook file.
+In that file we have the basic bidding strategies i.e. constant and random bidding.
+We also did pCTR estimation and used the pCTRs for the linear bidding strategy as well as various different non linear bidding strategies.
+The best strategy is used to predict bids on the test set